TwidgeVR/vagabot/README.md

 In short,
 1. Install node/npm using the many methods available online.
 2. Install dependencies with `npm i`
+3. `mkdir data`

-The bot uses two configuration files.
+The bot uses some JSON configuration files.
 You may copy the *.example files provided in the checkout, or create your own.

 - **credentials.json** - this file contains the authentication information to connect to Alta API and to Discord
 ```